Credit Available - See Credits tab below.

 This self-study activity qualifies for 5.25 continuing education clock hours as required by many national, state and local licensing boards and professional organizations.
 Save your activity advertisement and certificate of completion, and contact your own board or organization for specific requirements.

-The following state psychologist boards recognize activities sponsored by PESI, Inc. as an approved ACCME provider: Alaska, Arkansas, California, Colorado, Georgia, Illinois, Indiana, Kentucky, Maryland, Missouri, Nebraska, New Hampshire, New Jersey, New Mexico, Pennsylvania and South Carolina.
+The following state psychologist boards recognize activities sponsored by PESI, Inc. as an approved ACCME provider: Alaska, Arkansas, California, Colorado, Georgia, Illinois, Indiana, Kentucky, Maine, Maryland, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, Oklahoma, Pennsylvania, South Carolina and Wisconsin.
 Certificates of attendance will be issued for you to submit to your state licensing board to recognize for continuing education credit.